List of 1 items.

 • Q. When and how do I apply?

-Registration for the 2025 Summer Service program will open on Monday, December 9, 2024, and remain open until Wednesday, January 29, 2025.
+Applications for spring break and summer 2026 are available now!
+Applications will remain open until Friday, January 23, 2026.
 At the end of the registration period, all students will be considered and placed at once without priority.

 • Q. Am I guaranteed a spot?

-If a student is not placed, he or she will be put on a waiting list and notified if a spot becomes available.
+If a student is not placed, he or she will be put on a waiting list and notified as soon as a spot becomes available.

 • Q. How much does it cost?